dataplat/dbops/docs/index.md

 Currently supported RDBMS:
 * SQL Server
 * Oracle
+* PostgreSQL
+* MySQL

 ## Features
 The most notable features of the module:

-* No scripting experience required - the module is designed around usability and functionality
-* Introduces an option to aggregate source scripts from multiple sources into a single ready-to-deploy file
+* Reliably deploy your scripts in a consistent and repeatable manner
+* Perform ad-hoc deployments with highly customizable deployment parameters
+* Run ad-hoc queries to any supported RDBMS on both Windows and Linux
+* Create ready-to-deploy versioned packages in a single command
-* CI/CD pipelining functionality: builds, artifact management, deployment
+* Brings along all features of CI/CD pipelining functionality: builds, artifact management, deployment
-* Can detect new/changed files in your source code folder and generate a new deployment build based on those files
-* Introduces optional internal build system: older builds are kept inside the deployment package ensuring smooth and errorless deployments
-* Reliably deploys the scripts in a consistent manner - all the scripts are executed in alphabetical order one build at a time
-* Can be deployed without the module installed in the system - module itself is integrated into the deployment package
-* Transactionality of the deployments/migrations: every build can be deployed as a part of a single transaction, rolling back unsuccessful deployments
+* Roll back the script (or a whole deployment!) in case of errors
-* Dynamically change your code based on custom variables - use `#{customVarName}` tokens to define variables inside the scripts or execution parameters
+* Dynamically change your code based on custom variables using `#{customVarName}` tokens
-* Packages are fully compatible with Octopus Deploy deployments: all packages are in essence zip archives with Deploy.ps1 file that initiates deployment

 ## System requirements